riselabs-ufba/Alexa-Skills/Arithmetic tables/README.md

 ### V2
 Alexa chooses a number between 1 and 10 and also chooses the operation.
 After that, it asks the user operations with that number and that operation from one to ten.
 For example, if Alexa choses 1 and addition, it will ask: 1+1, 1+2, 1+3, ..., 1+10.
 To run it, you should say to Alexa "open arithmetic tables version two".

+### V2
+Let the user have a username and select the level of difficulty between easy, medium and hard pre-determined by the code.